12. Processing Data in Groups

 The label vector l

-can of course be recreated by referring
+can be recreated by computing

-np.argmin(scipy.spatial.distance.cdist(X, C), axis=1)
+l_test = np.argmin(scipy.spatial.distance.cdist(X, C), axis=1)

 Important